wolflegend523/CSS385_GameDocuments/docs/_docs/finaltests.md

 Here are some of our main takeaways and plans to implement the feedback we received:
 - Fix the alignment issue, and spelling mistakes with the tutorial box
 - Fix the UI so you can't move off screen
+- fix the enemies moving to dead characters bug
 - Consider bringing back the damage information that would pop up after an attack
 - Consider adding an overlay over the dead characters to make it clear they cannot be used

 Here are some elements that we will not have time to implement, but would add to future extensions of the game:
 - Move the enemy AI to the left side of the screen to make it more clear that they are not a playable character and it is not their turn
 - add more actions like a defend action, to add more strategy to the game
+- add a boss to make the end more satisfying